mtnygard/growing-one-system/README.md

 The API module offers a CLI to let you have a conversation with your model of the world.
 You can run the CLI in dev mode like this:

-    cd api
+    cd cli
     clj -A:repl

 Enter statements exactly as you would through the UI.

 To package the CLI for standalone use:

-    cd api
+    cd cli
     clj -A:uberjar

-The resulting uberjar will be in `target/api-1.0.0-SNAPSHOT-standalone.jar`.
+The resulting uberjar will be in `target/cli-1.0.0-SNAPSHOT-standalone.jar`.

 To run the uberjar:

-    java -jar target/api-1.0.0-SNAPSHOT-standalone.jar
+    java -jar target/cli-1.0.0-SNAPSHOT-standalone.jar

 That's a mouthful, so you'll probably want to make an alias for it.